mongodb/specifications/source/find_getmore_killcursors_commands.rst

     interface GetMoreResponse {
       ok: 1;
       cursor: {
-        /** The cursor id, this may be equal to zero indicating the cursor is exhausted */
+        /** The cursor id, this may be equal to zero indicating the cursor is exhausted or closed */
         id: int64;
         /**
          * The namespace the cursor is running on.